Farhad9660/Web-scraping-/README.md

 # Web-scraping
-A web scraper for extracting the information of the best 100 movies of all times in metacritic and rotten tomatoes websites
+A web scraper for extracting the information of the best 100 movies of all times
+-  scrape data from metacritic and rotten tomatoes websites
 -  use pyhton *request* and *BeautifulSoup*